 The thickness of T-UD series CFRT tapes are from 0.16mm to 0.44mm; sandwich panel skin from 8mm to 50mm (2-9 layers);

 Width up to 3.2m of either fabric or CFRT materials.

-CFRT composites and fabrics can be used to produce UD tapes, thermoplastic composite sheets and honeycomb sandwich panels.
+CFRT composites and fabrics can be used to produce UD tapes, thermoplastic composite sheets, and honeycomb sandwich panels.
 These products are widely introduced in advanced industries that ask for lightweight materials with high strength.
-Whether railway or airway, transportation or construction, lightweight solutions are always in need for continuous development.
+Whether railway or airway, transportation or construction, lightweight solutions are always in need of continuous development.